 The Savings Bank:

 The History of Savings Banks:

 The Savings Banks started in 1804, when Mr P Wakefield opened one in Tottenham, closely followed by on in Bath "for domestics".

 The idea caught on, and by 1816 there were 80 nation-wide.
 At this point Parliament intervened to regulate matters, a Mr George Rose introduced his Savings Bank Bill of 1817.
 He urged local leaders to exert themselves in promoting an obvious moral good.
 Banks would "tend to revive in the lower classes that decent spirit of independence now almost extinct which shrinks from accepting parochial relief.
 Those who now idly and profligately looked only to the Parish for relief would progressively become better men and better subjects".
 And, he added, the effect would be to reduce the Poor Rate!
 In general it was designed to cater for craftsmen and generally people of modest wealth to "provide a safe home for their savings".

 The Chancellor of the Exchequor, Mr Vansittart, waxed lyrical.
 "A Savings Bank was a place where rich and poor met together and mutually combined in promoting, under divine protection, their natural rights.
 There, forgetful of those petty distinctions which temporary circumstances had created, they met as brethren, each to do his duty to his neighbour".

-In Hungerford: Following the development of the Savings Bank movement (see panel on right), Hungerford was quick off the mark.
+Following the development of the Savings Bank movement, Hungerford was quick off the mark.
 The Hungerford Savings Bank was established in February 1818.
 It was held in the Town Hall on Wednesdays from 1-2pm.
-(We know nothing of the trustees, nor depositors).
-See Correspondence with TSB 1989.
+See also Correspondence with TSB 1989.